Aligning LLM Agents by Learning Latent Preference from User Edits: Introduction

+We introduce a simple yet effective algorithm~\textbf{\algname}~ that implements the \framework~framework. \algname~infers user preference for every context in the history with the aid of an LLM.
+In the future, given a context, it retrieves inferred preferences of similar contexts from the history and uses them to generate a response. \algname~is computationally efficient and only slightly increases the LLM query cost compared to the base agent.\looseness=-1

-We introduce two interactive environments for evaluation, inspired by writing assistant applications.
-In the first environment, we evaluate the agent's ability to summarize a given document (articles from different sources).
-In the second environment, we evaluate the agent's ability to compose an email using content from a given document (notes for various purpose).
-In both tasks, we simulate a GPT-4 user that can generate edits based on a pre-designed \emph{latent} preference.
-We use documents from several existing domains as our user-provided context, and vary the GPT-4 user's preference based on the domain, in order to capture the real-world context-dependent nature of human user's preference.
-We evaluate \algname~against several baselines, including approaches that learn context-agnostic user preferences, and retrieval-based approaches that do not learn preferences but directly use past user edits for generation.
-We show that for both tasks, \algname~achieves the lowest user edit cost compared to baselines, and significantly reduces the cumulative cost compared to using the frozen base agent.
+We introduce two interactive environments that evaluate the agent's ability to summarize documents and compose emails from a given notes.
+These tasks are inspired by writing assistant applications.
+For both tasks, we simulate a GPT-4 user that can generate edits based on a pre-designed \emph{latent} preference that can vary based on the context.
+We evaluate \algname~against several baselines and show that it achieves the lowest user edit cost.
 Additionally, \algname~results in a lower LLM query cost than other retrieval-based baselines.
-Finally, we qualitatively and quantitatively analyze preferences learned by our agents, and find that they show significant similarity to the ground truth latent preferences in our setup.
+Finally, we analyze preferences learned by our agents, and find that they show significant similarity to the ground truth latent preferences in our setup.\looseness=-1